We can best help you to prevent war not by repeating your words and following your methods but by finding new words and creating new methods.

 The judicious use of the best available evidence to address harms, repair injustice and advance liberation as a means to personal and population health improvement.

 Ignorance shaped by someone’s relative privilege.
 The widespread denial of trauma in dietetic discourse is one example of how prignorance shapes what we see and what we don’t see.
-In this example, prignorance has an enormous detrimental impact on traumatised people’s lives as it leads to trauma-ignored practise.
+In this example, prignorance has an enormous detrimental impact on traumatised people’s lives as it leads to trauma-ignored practice.
 The narratives prignorance supports secure the status quo thereby further obscuring trauma, streamlining neoliberalism and entrenching ideas of meritocracy, all of which maintains professional norms and privilege.

 Scriptocentrism is the notion that everything worth knowing can be written down or that written knowledge is superior to other forms of knowledge.
 Various authors point out how these beliefs resonate with and through forces of imperialism.